nardi-xhepi/hiparis-2024/README.md

 4. **Resource-Aware**: Adjusts to available computational resources for optimal efficiency.

 ### **Why We Chose AutoGluon**
-AutoGluon’s simplicity and effectiveness made it the perfect choice for our hackathon solution.
+AutoGluon’s simplicity and effectiveness made it the perfect choice for this hackathon.
 We leveraged its default settings, relying entirely on its:
 - Predefined ensemble methods.
 - Automatic preprocessing capabilities.
 - Baseline hyperparameters (no tuning required).